Scotth72/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+map gathers memory and stores return values in a new array. forEach throws away return values and always returns undefined. forEach will allow a callback function to mutate the current array.

 2. What is the difference between a function and a method?

+A function is code that is called by name.
+A method is code that is called by a name that is associated with an object.

 3. What is closure?

+Closures control what is and is not in scope of a certain function.

 4. Describe the four rules of the 'this' keyword.

+1.this inside of that function will be the window object.
+2.the object before that dot is this.
+3.this refers to the specific instance of the object that is created and returned by the constructor function.
+4.this is explicitly defined.

 5. Why do we need super() in an extended class?

+Super is a word used to call the methods of the Parent.

 ## Project Set up